craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 | Nightlight II         |       |        | Department of Warfare and Defense, 082AF |      |

 #### Boltshot Firepowder Scatterblaster
 Boltshot Firepowder Scatterblasters are arm-length, bolt-action, firepowder firearm platforms.
-The ammunition used is a collection of tiny metal balls stored in a thin paper casing.
+The ammunition used is a collection of tiny metal balls stored in a thin paper casing, and can devastate unarmored targets.

 Boltshot Firepowder Scatterblasters are *mechanical*, *two-handed*, *ammunition (1)*, and *scatter (15')*.
 Once per rest, you may use this weapon's special ability;